incident.io Alternatives

 Migration steps

-3. Run parallel with incident.io for 30 days.
+3. Run parallel with incident.io for 30 days through one rotation; verify phone and SMS reliability before cutover.

-4. Cancel incident.io once Spike covers alerting plus on-call.
+4. Cancel incident.io Pro plus On-Call once Spike covers the alerting and on-call core.

 Paid plans from $6.00/mo